philbooth/vagueTime.js/README.md

 the raw source (`src/vagueTime.js`, *4.4 kb*) or minified version (`src/vagueTime.min.js` *1.1 kb*).

-To use the code in a browser environment, use [OneJS] or [Browserify]
+To call the library in a browser environment, use [OneJS] or [Browserify].

 ## Usage